fpaolant/graphx/README.md

 It resolves dependencies and install required libraries

 ### `npm serve`
-Run the app in the development mode.
+Run the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ##DEMO